NethServer/docs/developer-manual/en/nethserver-backup-data.rst

 Retention policy
 ~~~~~~~~~~~~~~~~

 All backups can be deleted after a certain amount of time.
-Cleanup process takes place in post-backup-data event.
+The cleanup process takes place in post-backup-data event.
 See ``CleanupOlderThan`` property.

-A log of cleanup action is saved in ``/var/log/last-cleanup.log``.
+A log of the cleanup action is saved in ``/var/log/last-cleanup.log``.

 Duplicity
 ~~~~~~~~~